|

 Keep a close eye on your young melon plants if the weather is warm: if they are showing signs of overheating (such as wilting), peel back the row cover.
 You can probably remove it for good, even if the plants haven't set fruit yet, when daily highs settle down to at least the high 70s.

-Melons are not wind-pollinated: they needs bees.
-If you aren't sure if you have bees, consider hand-pollinating with a fine brush.
+Melons are not wind-pollinated: they need bees.
+If you aren’t sure if you have bees, consider hand-pollinating with a fine brush.
 (Look elsewhere for advice on that topic.)

-If you mulch with plastic, fine; but if not, look closely at the melon photograph above and you will see a small plastic triangle under the melon--melons should be kept out of direct contact with soil, lest they molder or otherwise get moisture-damaged.
+If you mulch with plastic, fine; but if not, look closely at the melon photograph atop this page and you will see a small plastic triangle under the melon—melons should be kept out of direct contact with soil, lest they molder or otherwise get moisture-damaged.
+Even on plastic, it is wise to keep melons off the surface, so that if it rains they don’t sit in water; things like plastic coffee-can lids work.

 Knowing when to pick melons is crucial.
 Almost half of a melon's final concentration of sugar occurs in the last week of maturation.
 During those crucial few days, the fruit passes from immature green to fully ripe.
 Some kinds are said to deteriorate seriously in eating quality as little as one day past their peak.
 On the other hand, to achieve the best flavor, sweetness, and size, melons need to stay on the vine till just that magic moment.
 (Curiously, many melons improve in flavor for about a day or so after being picked.)